waitunsoe/php-laracasts/README.md

 simple &amp; short php lessons from laracasts

-Table of Contents

-10. Seperate PHP logic from the template
+## Seperate PHP logic from the template